AddoSolutions/University-of-Akron-iCounselor/README.md

 # External Data Sources

-Theroretically DARS API, and API into the scheduling system.
+Theoretically DARS API, and API into the scheduling system.